hapijs/hapi/API.md

 `reply()` will assign the returned value to the provided `assign` key.
 If the returned value is an error, the `failAction` setting determines the behavior.

 Prerequisites are not parallel.
 They are kicked off asynchronously.
 However, prerequisite methods can have parallel operations within them.
-The Handler gets the reply once all prerequisite metods are done.
+The Handler gets the reply once all prerequisite methods are done.

 To force the return value as the response and skip any other prerequisites and the handler, use the `reply().takeover()` method.